ayushiamar23/Fortune_teller/README.md

 # Fortune_teller
-Developed a real-time chat application using serverless computing platforms like AWS Lambda.
+Developed a real-time chat application using  AWS Lambda which is a serverless computing platform.
 Utilized services like AWS API Gateway for managing API endpoints.